toda-lab/pygplib/docs/howto.rst

 for automated theorem proving.
 A first-order formula given in string can be parsed and constructed as a first-order formula object by ``Fog.read()``.
-The format is detailed in `Format of First-Order Formula`_ .
+The format is detailed in :ref:`Format of First-Order Formula`.

 .. code:: python